kushidesign/kushi/README.md

  :xl {:min-width :1280px}
  :2xl {:min-width :1536px}]
 ```
-Both the names and values can be customized via supplying a map in the `:media` entry in your `kushi.edn` config file.
-Take note that this scale must be written as a vector of keyword args (not a map) to reinforce order.
+Both the names and values can be customized via supplying a kwargs vector as the `:media` entry in your `kushi.edn` config file.
+Becuase CSS Media Queries must be explicity ordered, this scale must be written as a vector of kwargs.
 See [Configuration Options](#configuration-options).

 Below is an example of a scale that is desktop-first and uses different names.<br>
 Note that in the case of desktop-first(`max-width`), the order is reversed (relative to mobile-first / `min-width`).